Aliabdo6/Aliabdo6/README.md

 Hello!
 I'm **Ali Abdo**, a passionate **Front-End Developer** and **Data Analyst** with a deep love for crafting beautiful, intuitive web applications and deriving insights from data.
 My main focus is on leveraging powerful frameworks like **Next.js** to build **dynamic**, **scalable**, and **performant** web solutions, while also applying data analysis techniques to solve complex problems. 🚀

-I hold a **Bachelor of Science in Computer Science** from **Tanta University** (2018 - 2022) and have earned several professional certifications in Front-End Development, Data Analysis, and Back-End JavaScript Development.
+I hold a **Bachelor of Law** from **Tanta University** (2018 - 2022) and have earned several professional certifications in Front-End Development, Data Analysis, and Machine Learning.

 ### What I Do 🛠️